oracle-livelabs/adb/shared/adw-managing-monitoring/adw-managing-monitoring.md

 In this lab, you'll:

-- Examine the charts in the Metrics section of the Autonomous Database details Page
+- Examine the charts in the Metrics section of the Autonomous AI Database details Page
 - Explore the charts in the Database dashboard
 - Explore more charts in the Performance hub
 - Examine the database monitoring charts in the OCI Monitoring Console

 ### Prerequisites

-- This lab requires completion of the Provision an Autonomous Database lab in the **Contents** menu on the left.
+- This lab requires completion of the Provision an Autonomous AI Database lab in the **Contents** menu on the left.

 ## Task 1: Navigate to the Database Monitoring Tab

-The first facility that we will look at for monitoring your autonomous database is the Database **Monitoring** tab on the Autonomous Database details page.
+The first facility that we will look at for monitoring your autonomous database is the Database **Monitoring** tab on the Autonomous AI Database details page.

-1. On your **`ADW_Finance_Mart`** Autonomous Database details page, scroll to the right of the page to the **Monitoring** tab.
+1. On your **`ADW_Finance_Mart`** Autonomous AI Database details page, scroll to the right of the page to the **Monitoring** tab.

     ![Scroll right to the Monitoring tab ](images/scroll-right-to-monitoring.png =65%x*)